AlexandreBiguet/jira-cli/README.md

 # Jira-cli

-Note: Super custom, will probably not work on your side
+## Don't use that tool

+This 'cli' will probably not work on your side as jira lets its users define any custom fields.
+As such, the mapping between jira custom field and their meaning is probably different between you and what is hardcoded here.

+Next time our custom fields change, I'll add an intermediate representation to make this "configurable".

 ## Build